tphyahoo/nixos-test-repo/README.md

 2. select 'CentOS 8' distribution.
 (CentOS 8 uses XFS as a rootfs, which is more preferred for NixOS than Ext4 due to `/nix/store` could have a big amount of inodes, which Ext4 handles not so well);

 3. choose your plan.
-The more, the better, of course;
+The more, the better, of course, but initially, I recommend to choose the smallest, as it will create the smallest storage volume for droplet.
+It will be possible to resize CPU/RAM/Storage later and, in fact, we will do that at some point for CPU and RAM;

 4. 6 additional storage volumes will be needed for mempool setup, but droplet creation wizard does not allow to create more than 1 volume and/or select name for it.
 So, it will need to be done after droplet creation, but you need to confirm, that you are will create droplet in a datacenter, that support creating additional volumes.